 So, what exactly causes us to have imperfect complexons, and most importantly, what can we do about it?

 The Sun and Environmental Damage

-The solution: Prevention begins with limiting your time in the sun and protecting your skin every day (Watch: skin protection tips) Incorporating skin-brightening skin care with natural brightening ingredients like bellis daisy, licorice extract, hexapeptide-2 and kojic acid into your routine can also help brighten dark spots to create a more even-toned complexion.
+Prevention begins with limiting your time in the sun and protecting your skin every day (Learn our skin protection tips).
+Incorporating skin-brightening skin care with natural brightening ingredients like bellis daisy, licorice extract, hexapeptide-2 and kojic acid into your routine can also help reduce the appearance of dark spots to create a more even-toned looking complexion.

 Harsh Peels and Over-exfoliating

-If you’ve never experienced a breakout consider yourself lucky.
-Aside from having to deal with looking in the mirror to see pimples on your face, once the pimple is gone, the nightmare isn’t necessarily over – a brown spot can emerge in the pimple’s place.
-This is why we say to never pop your pimples, as spots can result from popping!
+If you’ve never experienced problem skin, consider yourself lucky.
+Aside from having to deal with looking in the mirror to see problem areas on your face, once they are gone, the nightmare isn’t necessarily over – a brown spot can emerge in their place.
+This is why we say to let your esthetician take care of problem areas, as spots can result from picking your own skin!

-The solution: Treat pimples with a pimple cream that contains skin-brightening ingredients, like kojic acid, licorice root, and mulberry extracts, that help to prevent brown spots from forming.
-Additionally, see an esthetician who can treat your acne and make proper recommendations to help reduce the risk of acne marks and, even worse, acne scars, from forming.
+An overnight drying lotion that contains skin-brightening ingredients, like kojic acid, licorice root, and mulberry extracts, that help to even out the appearance of skin tone.
+Additionally, see an esthetician who can provide skincare treatments and make proper recommendations.

-The solution: Time.
+Time.
 The discoloration usually begins to disappear once the hormonal trigger is removed from the environment, as in once the baby is born, changing birth control, or stopping hormone replacement therapy.
-Visiting the spa for a facial for dark spots can help speed up the process.

 Find a qualified licensed professional who can help provide skincare treatments that will help reduce the appearance of uneven skin tone and dark spots.